Aya-Sato/Pet-Adoption-App/README.md

 ### Future Improvements

-- Make the app responsive for tablet and desktop devices This is a mobile (first) app.
+- Make the app responsive for tablet and desktop devices.<br />
+  This is a mobile (first) app.
 It is currently only compatible with mobile screen sizes.

 ## Netlify Link